 The School will record the progress of and any support for pupils with significant learning difficulties or disabilities or where they have an Education Health Care Plan.
-This will be recorded by way of a Pupil Learning Passports and an Individual Learning Plan (ILP).
-This is drawn up in consultation with the Head of Learning Support/SENCO, pupil's teachers, the pupil and their parents and kept on the School's Google learning support folder.
+This will be recorded by way of a Pupil Learning Passports.
+This is drawn up in consultation with the Head of Learning Support, pupil's teachers, the pupil and their parents and kept on the School's Google Learning Support Folder.

-The pupil's Learning Passport and ILP contains key information such as:
+The pupil's Learning Passport contains key information such as: